jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DV 11 Distribution to member of co-operative company, excluded from being dividend
 Deduction
-(1) A co-operative company, or a company owned by a co-operative company, is allowed a deduction for a distribution made for an income year to a member of the co-operative company if an amount of the distribution is excluded by section CD 34B (Distributions to members of co-operative companies) from being a dividend.
+(1) A co-operative company, or a company owned by a co-operative company, is allowed a deduction for a distribution made for an income year to a member of the co-operative company if an amount of the distribution is excluded by section CD 34B or CZ 41 (which relate to distributions to members of co-operative companies) from being a dividend.
 Amount of deduction
-(2) The amount of the deduction is the amount of the distribution that is excluded by section CD 34B from being a dividend.
+(2) The amount of the deduction is the amount of the distribution that is excluded by section CD 34B or CZ 41, as applicable, from being a dividend.
 Timing of deduction
 (3) The deduction is allocated to the income year to which the distribution relates.
 Link with subpart DA